heber-silva/CKA-Obsidian-Vault/Monitoring, Logging, and Debugging/Troubleshooting Clusters/Resource metrics pipeline.md

 The Metrics API is defined in the [k8s.io/metrics](https://github.com/kubernetes/metrics) repository.
 You must enable the [API aggregation layer](https://kubernetes.io/docs/tasks/extend-kubernetes/configure-aggregation-layer/) and register an [APIService](https://kubernetes.io/docs/reference/kubernetes-api/cluster-resources/api-service-v1/) for the `metrics.k8s.io` API.

-To learn more about the Metrics API, see [resource metrics API design](https://git.k8s.io/design-proposals-archive/instrumentation/resource-metrics-api.md), the [metrics-server repository](https://github.com/kubernetes-sigs/metrics-server) and the [resource metrics API](https://github.com/kubernetes/metrics#resource-metrics-api).
+To learn more about the Metrics API, see [resource metrics API design](https://git.k8s.io/design-proposals-archive/instrumentation/resource-metrics-api.md), the [metrics-server repository](https://github.com/kubernetes-sigs/metrics-server) and the [](https://github.com/kubernetes/metrics#resource-metrics-api).

 #### Note: